22 February, 2023

 The Hoxton Mix guarantees a fast process for obtaining a virtual business address.
 In addition, specialists offer company formation services — the client only needs to submit a complete package of documents.
 We will provide expert support and help them create a company online.
 For a non-resident of the country, this will be an ideal alternative to independent attempts to figure out the process.
 Contact us if you want to learn more!

-By registering a company in the UK, non-residents get the opportunity to conduct business legally in a safe and promising economic environment built on a stable pound.
+By registering a company in the UK, non-residents can conduct business legally in a safe and promising economic environment built on a stable pound.
 In addition, after Brexit, the country is not subject to EU law, so the company will only have to follow UK regulations.
-The advantage is that the registration process is equally simple for residents and non-residents, and it can be conducted online.
+The advantage is that the registration process is equally simple for residents and non-residents and can be conducted online.

 The main steps include registering a physical address and a UK bank account, collecting a package of documents and translating them into English, and registering with Companies House.

 Our meeting rooms are located at our Paul Street office,

 and it’s just a few minutes walk from Old Street tube station…